Qiaoyi-Li/FiniteMPS.jl/README.md

 ### Convenience

 - The MPS-level operations are separated with the lower tensor-level operations so modifying codes with different symmetries, lattices and models is quite simple.
-- We provide a hamiltonian generator via automata (like `OpSum` in [ITensors.jl](https://github.com/ITensor/ITensors.jl)) so that the interactions can be added in a simple and general way, details please see the workflow section.
+- We provide a hamiltonian generator via automata (like `OpSum` in [ITensors.jl](https://github.com/ITensor/ITensors.jl)) so that the interactions can be added in a simple and general way, details please see the tutorials.
 - We also provide some similar interfaces so that you can measure the  observales and correlations conveniently.
 Note these computations can also be multi-threaded.

 ### MPO supports